rockhazard/rwal/README.md

 In order to use the image filtering feature, Windows users must install Python 3 and get the Pillow wheel from: http://www.lfd.uci.edu/~gohlke/pythonlibs/
 Launch cmd.exe and run `pip install [name of Pillow file]` from Pillow's directory.
+It is recommended to use rwal in conjunction with a keybinding program, such as AutoHotkey.

 #### Dependencies:

+**when running from source**
 * Python 3.2+
 * Python 3 Pillow and Tkinter

+**source and binary**
 * feh (required for Openbox and other windows managers)
-* xclip
+* xclip (for automatically copying wallpaper path to clipboard)
 * A supported environment (GNOME3, Cinnamon2x, KDE, Xfce, Openbox, Windows 7+, or MacOSX)

 _Debian/Ubuntu/Linux Mint notes:_
 `sudo apt-get install python3-pil python3-tk xclip feh`

 #### Configuration:
 On first run, rwal does _not_ set a wallpaper.
-Instead, a configuration folder is created as `[user]/.config/rwall`.
-Rwall.conf, background.conf, and images.txt files are created there.
-Use rwall.conf to set your image directories and default config editor.
+Instead, a configuration folder is created as `[user]/.config/rwal/[env]`.  rwal.conf, background.conf, and images.txt files are created there.
+Use rwal.conf to set your image directories and default config editor.
 Otherwise, rwal will use [user]/Pictures by default on its next execution.

 #### Examples:
 * To use the default image directory